-Darfur's yellow fever shows 'no sign of stopping'December 6th, 2012 in Diseases, Conditions, Syndromes
+Darfur's yellow fever shows 'no sign of stopping'December 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A rare outbreak of mosquito-borne yellow fever which has killed 165 people in Sudan's Darfur region in the past three months continues to spread, the UN warned on Thursday.